lizmat/raku-all-modules/github/p6-pdf/PDF-API6/README.md

     $gfx.text-position = 10,20;
     $gfx.say('text @10,20');

 Gets or sets the current text output position.
+Origin `(0, 0)` is at the bottom left corner.

 ### text-transform